This rule explains the carbonated beverage syrup tax (syrup tax) as imposed by chapter 82.64

 (a) B&O tax credit for syrup tax paid.

-Chapter 245, Laws of 2006 (SSB 6533) provided a B&O tax credit effective July 1, 2006.
+provides a B&O tax credit that was effective July 1, 2006.
 The credit is available to any buyer of syrup using the syrup in making carbonated beverages that are then sold, provided that the syrup tax, imposed by RCW 82.64.020

 , has been paid.
 The tax credit is a percentage of the syrup tax paid.